What Is Return of Premium Life Insurance?

 You’ve maxed out your savings accounts

-If you’ve already maxed out your savings and retirement accounts, the return of premium life insurance policy can act as another savings vehicle.
+If you’ve already maxed out your savings and retirement accounts, the return of premium policy can act as another savings vehicle.
 Not only could you outlive the policy, but you could also outlive your retirement income.
 Having your paid premiums available at the end of the policy can help supplement your retirement account and make it last longer.

 coupleS icon